GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 # New Google Cloud Account Prerequisites

+Note: this document is for initial Cloud Identity - Super Admin accounts.
+For production deployments, usually identity federation will be used.
+See Identity Onboarding and Federation options at https://cloud.google.com/architecture/landing-zones/decide-how-to-onboard-identities

 When creating a new google cloud account the following artifacts will be required.

 - One or more existing billing account IDs or access to a credit card that will be associated with a new billing account